dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

 ### Device states service

-!!! failure "_h.7.1_ Adding a state to a service and retrieving it should return the added service" !!! failure "_h.7.2_ Changing an existing state of a service and retrieving it should return the state with the modified information"
+!!! failure "_h.7.1_ Adding a state to a service and retrieving it should return the added state" !!! failure "_h.7.2_ Changing an existing state of a service and retrieving it should return the state with the modified information"